EGPostema/DrawerDissect/README.md

 **Note:** Model names should be lowercase, using underscores or no spaces.
 Version numbers can be easily updated as you train better models.

-#### C. Build Custom Models Using Our Training Data 🟣
+#### C. Build Custom Models Using Our Training Data
 [Coming Soon] Access our training data and annotations through Google Drive to build your own models.
+Can also recommend other open-source methods for OCR!

 ### 3. Prepare Your Images